fleet-albertsun-worktrial/bonsai/README.md

 # Bonsai 🪴
-bonsai simulates realistic, complex financial systems for synthetic companies.
+Bonsai simulates realistic, complex financial systems for synthetic companies.
 Like how a bonsai tree recreates the structure and detail of a full-sized tree, Bonsai generates coherent transactional records and digital communications that reflect real business operations.

 ## Quick start